vilicvane/x-value/README.md

 | `ObjectId`  | `string` | packed as `string` | `ObjectId` | `string` |
 | `Date`      | `Date`   | packed as `string` | `Date`     | `Date`   |

+Mediums are what's used to store values, and values are forms of data supported across environments using JavaScript language features.

+So usually mediums are in form of string and buffer (it could also be structured JavaScript values).
+And values are valid JavaScript runtime values.

 We can encode value to a medium:

 <!-- prettier-ignore -->